 - Paper towels

 To reheat your soft taco shells, you should follow these steps:

 Step 1: Wet your paper towels and make them damp (not too much excess water).

 Step 2: Place the towels onto the microwave-safe plate, spread them out evenly so that they can cover the dish entirely.

-Step 3: Put your tortillas onto the damp towels on the plate; 1 layer is needed and avoid overlapping.
+Step 3: Put your tortillas onto the damp towels on the plate in a single layer; avoid overlapping.

 Step 4: Set your microwave on high heat and set the time for exactly 30 seconds.
 If you overdo it, your soft taco shells will become hard.

 The moisture from the damp paper towel not only helps to provide needed moisture to reheat your tortillas but also to keep the soft, chewy texture of them so that the fillings won’t fall off when you wrap them into your tacos.

 Note: If you reheat one single tortilla at a time, 20 seconds is enough.